wpsharks/comet-cache/quick-cache/readme.txt

 = Where & why are the cache files stored on my server? =

-The cache files are stored in a special directory: `/wp-content/cache/`.
+The cache files are stored in a special directory: `/wp-content/cache/quick-cache`.
 This directory needs to remain writable, just like the `/wp-content/uploads` directory on many WordPress® installations.
-The `/cache` directory is where MD5 hash files reside.
-These files are named (with an MD5 hash) based on `HTTPS/HTTP_HOST/REQUEST_URI`.
+The `/quick-cache/cache` directory is where cache files reside.
+These files are stored using an intutive directory structure that named based on the request URL (`HTTPS/HTTP_HOST/REQUEST_URI`).
 See also: **Dashboard -› Quick Cache -› Cache Directory/Expiration Time** for further details.

-Whenever a request comes in from someone on the web, Quick Cache checks to see if it can serve a cached file; e.g. it looks at the `HTTPS/HTTP_HOST/REQUEST_URI` environent variables, then it checks the `/cache` directory.
+Whenever a request comes in from someone on the web, Quick Cache checks to see if it can serve a cached file; e.g. it looks at the `HTTPS/HTTP_HOST/REQUEST_URI` environent variables, then it checks the `/quick-cache/cache` directory.
 If a cache file has been built already, and it matches an existing `HTTPS.HTTP_HOST.REQUEST_URI` combination; and it is not too old (see: **Dashboard -› Quick Cache -› Cache Directory/Expiration Time**), then it will serve that file instead of asking WordPress® to regenerate it.
 This adds tremendous speed to your site and reduces server load.

 If you have GZIP compression enabled, then the cache file is also sent to the browser with compression (recommended).
 Modern web browsers that support this technique will definitely take advantage of it.
 After all, if it is easier to email a zip file, it's also easier to download a web page that way.
 That is why on-the-fly GZIP compression for web pages is recommended.
 This is supported by all modern browsers.